neuronsimulator/nrn/docs/python/programming/neuron_classes.rst

     >>> vv.as_numpy()
     array([1., 1., 1., 1., 1.])

-This is particularly useful as Neuron can dynamically load libraries with more functions and classes.
+This is particularly useful as NEURON can dynamically load libraries with more functions and classes.

 Class Hierarchy
 ---------------

-All NEURON's internal interpreter objects are instances of a global top-level type: HocObject.
+All NEURON's internal interpreter objects are instances of a global top-level type: `HocObject`.
 Until very recently they were considered direct instances, without any intermediate hierarchy.

 With #1858 Hoc classes are now associated with actual Python types, created dynamically.
 Such